 We repeat the inhibition component intervention from Section \ref{sec:intervention_exps} where we scale the components in the inhibition channel.
 In the multi-object (>2) case, we find that scaling only one component at a time does not give enough expressive power to change the mover head's attention to reach all of the objects (Figure \ref{fig:full_ll_perf}, left).
 Instead it prefers to attend to either the first or last object, seeming to chunk the remaining objects together as a single point along the line.
 The bias to ignore information in the middle has also been observed by \citet{liu2024lost}.

 We traverse the 3D space spanned by the top three inhibition head components (7.9.6, 8.6.2, and 8.6.10) and measure how this changes where the mover head attends, and what the model's final prediction is\footnote{We test in increments of 10 from [-100, 100] along each axis, including every combination. it's possible this is not the optimal range}.
+We leave out 7.3 because we found that it changes inhibition performance the least (Figure \ref{fig:inhib_rm_comp}), and visualizing with only 3 dimensions is much simpler.
 In Figure \ref{fig:full_ll_perf} (middle), we visualize this traversal with one dot representing a point in the space that we query.
 We run the entire dataset with the inhibition components set at this point, and the color represents the index of the object that the mover head attends most to.
 We find that structure emerges as we add items, where areas of this space represent the first and last object, and wedges fill in the space for each item that gets added.